Logo Copyright © 2007 NCCG - All Rights Reserved

 NCW 17, March 1995

-Q. How is the Holy Order governed, and what influence does it have on the local Colonies?
+Q. How is the Holy Order governed, and what influence does it have on the local assemblies?

-The Holy Order is essentially a microcosm of the old Israelite Confederacy, which will be the order of government in the Millennium.
+The Holy Order (Chavurat Bekorot) is essentially a microcosm of the old Israelite Confederacy, which will be the order of government in the Millennium.
 The Holy Order is patriarchal, meaning that it is governed by family heads.
-Each husband and wife is a patriarch and matriarch of his and her own family.
+Each husband and wife is a patriarch and matriarch of his and her own family with the husband presiding over the wife.

-A new family entering the Holy Order will place itself under the authority of another patriarchal family until the father is sufficienly mature in the Gospel to stand as an independent patriarchal head himself.
-He becomes, as it were, an "apprentice patriarch".
-This is also true of the women, who become "apprentice matriarchs".
-The patriarch and matriarch over him and his wife become, as it were, spiritual fathers and mothers.
+A new family entering the Holy Order will place itself under the authority of another patriarchal family until the father is sufficienly mature in the Besorah (Gospel) to stand as an independent patriarchal head himself.
+He becomes, as it were, an 'apprentice patriarch'.
+This is also true of the women, who become 'apprentice matriarchs'.
+The patriarch and matriarch over him and his wife become, as it were, spiritual fathers and mothers, with the spiritual father presiding.

 Patriarchal/matriarchal apprenticeship usually lasts until candidates have fulfilled various spiritual requirements.
-As a rule, it does not end before 30 years of age, and in practice often much later (around 40).
-Exceptionally stable and spiritual mature men and women may become patriarchs and matriarchs in their own right much earlier.
+As a rule, it does not end before 30 years of age (the age candidates may be ordained to priesthood), and in practice often much later (around 40).
+Exceptionally stable and spiritually mature men and women may become patriarchs and matriarchs in their own right much earlier.
 Age is not a guarantor of special privileges in the Order.

 The twelve colonies of the Holy Order represent the twelve tribes of Israel and have their own inheritance rights.
 Intermarriage can, and does, of course, occur between them.

-The whole Holy Order is governed by a Presiding Patriarchate consisting of twelve patriarchs and matriarchs, viz. the presiding patriarch and matriarch of each of the twelve colonies.
-Each colony also has a Patriarchate, consisting of twelve patriarchs and matriarchs.
-These, in turn, are presided over by a patriarch and matriarch, who are two of the two qurorms of twelve.
+The whole Holy Order is governed by a Patriarchate consisting of twelve patriarchs of the twelve colonies who are the twelve princes of Messianic Israel.
+Presiding over these Twelve is the Prince of Ephraim-Joseph.
+Each colony also has its own Patriarchate, consisting of twelve patriarchs too.
+Each of these, in turn, are presided over by a presiding patriarch, the prince of that particular tribe.
+There are, additionally, matriarchs in the twelve colonies who serve alongside the patriarchs.
 Patriarchs and matriarchs have different callings -- some are teachers, spiritual counsellors, administrators, apostles, revelators, judges, etc..
 A patriarch or matriarch may have one or many callings.
 All are regarded as equal in authority, with the Presiding Patriarch having the final word over corporate decisions.
-The ideal of 100% unanimity is always striven for.
+The ideal of 100 per cent unanimity is always striven for.

 This page was created on 2 May 1998